kenneth-liao/kenneth-liao.github.io/_posts/2019-10-16-0005-water-tanzania.md

 In Table 5, precision, recall, and f1-score are calculated for each class in a 1 vs all fashion.
 The results are drastically different between classes.
 The precision was highest for the `functional` class (0.72) and lowest for the `functional needs repair` class (0.15).
 This isn't a surprise since the dataset has 32,000 `functional` samples to train on and only 4,300 samples of `functional needs repair`.
 In addition to the large class imbalance, the `functional needs repair` class may also just be intrinsically harder to predict given the same set of predictor variables.

 The recall scores are very similar between all 3 classes.
+The results imply that the model varies widely in the number of false positives between classes but is relatively equal in the number of false negatives between classes.

 The classification rate is simply defined as the overall accuracy of the model and is what the DrivenData competition used to score submissions.
+The classification rate for this model is 55.4% so we have an average of 55.4% accuracy in predicting each class correctly.

 #### Table 6 | Results of Optimized Random Forest Model
 <table style="width:100%">